Manaslu Tsum Valley Trek

 Additionally, as you proceed, the path to Lokpa diverges northward from Philim, which serves as the entry point to the Tsum Valley.
 You will soon arrive at the serene mountain village of Lokpa (2,240 m), which is encircled by pine forests.

-Day 4 of your trek starts with a descent through thick rhododendron and pine forests, which provide serene natural scenery.
+This day of your trek starts with a descent through thick rhododendron and pine forests, which provide serene natural scenery.
 After that, you travel along the Syar Khola along a narrow, rocky trail that occasionally climbs and descends.

 The first unobstructed views of the Manaslu Ranges, including the Baudha Himal (6,672 m) and Ganesh Himal (7,422 m), can be seen as you pass small towns.
 To get to Chumling, you must cross a number of suspension bridges before making one last, steep climb.

-Take a moderate walk in the pine and rhododendron forests that surround the Syar Khola valley to start your day.
+Begin with a moderate walk in the pine and rhododendron forests that surround the Syar Khola valley to start your day.
 As you continue, you come across tiny communities like Tsum Valley hamlets, where you can get a glimpse of traditional Tibetan-style homes.

-As is customary for this 18-day trek to the Manaslu circuit, the day begins with a moderate climb that gradually leads into the heart of Upper Tsum Valley.
+The day begins with a moderate climb that gradually leads into the heart of Upper Tsum Valley.
 You walk through isolated Tibetan-style villages and experience real Himalayan life along paths that are identical to those from previous days.

 After hiking for almost six hours, you arrive at Nile (3,320 m), a charming village encircled by snow-capped peaks and alpine forests.
 Nile serves as a base for exploring nearby beauties, so it is where you will spend the night and acclimatise the next day.